Chloeiii/Machine-Learning/README.md

         The algorithm to induce a random forest will create a bunch of random decision trees automatically.
         Since the trees are generated at random, most won't be all that meaningful to learning your classification/regression problem (maybe 99.9% of trees).

+        When you make a prediction, the new observation gets pushed down each decision tree and assigned a predicted value/label.
+Once each of the trees in the forest have reported its predicted value/label, the predictions are tallied up and the mode vote of all trees is returned as the final prediction.

+        Simply, the 99.9% of trees that are irrelevant make predictions that are all over the map and cancel each another out.
+The predictions of the minority of trees that are good top that noise and yield a good prediction.